AcademySoftwareFoundation/openexr/GOVERNANCE.md

 The TSC may invite additional persons to participate in a non-voting capacity.

-The meeting chair is responsible for archiving the minutes, archived at https://wiki.aswf.io/display/OEXR/TSC+Meetings.
+The meeting chair is responsible for archiving the minutes, stored at https://wiki.aswf.io/display/OEXR/TSC+Meetings.

 Due to the challenges of scheduling a global meeting with participants